 “When I graduated from FMSS,” said HM3(FMF) Paul Haggerty, Weapons Company, 3rd Battalion, 8th Marines, Camp LeJeune, N.C., “I had the idea that the training at FMSS was kind of lax, and that I would never be sent to a front-line Marine platform because I worked at a naval hospital.
 I was wrong.
 When I got orders telling me I was deploying with 3/8 I was nervous because I thought I wouldn’t be ready.
 But it turns out that the training at FMSS was everything I needed out there.
 It was right on cue.”

 Haggerty deployed to Iraq Jan.
 17, 2005, and returned safely Aug.
 14. Less than a month after stepping foot in the desert, he was put to the test as a FMSS graduate.

+“It was early February, two weeks after the elections,” said Haggerty, “and my platoon was rolling down the main supply route when a seven-ton truck was hit by an improvised explosive device [IED], and shots were fired.
+It was another platoon’s convoy, and they had no corpsmen in that platoon.
 It was just me.
 And there were five to six wounded Iraqi civilians dying right in front of me.
 They had massive trauma, sucking chest wounds and there I was taking care of five, six people all by myself.
 None of the Marines were hurt, and I saved all the civilians.

 Help eventually arrived, but what was so weird about it was when it happened I was moving so fast.
 It was just like the training at FMSS – battle assessments, ABCs, prioritizing patients, etc. The training was almost exactly to what the real situation was, and I never hesitated.”

-And while stories like Haggerty’s are told and retold down at the school house with a smile, instructors and students alike know not every beginning will have a happy ending, no matter how well they train.
+While stories like Haggerty’s are told and retold down at the school house with a smile, instructors and students alike know not every beginning will have a happy ending, no matter how well they train.